Art Ecology

 Sublime Iteration - 10-27 March - 32 New Street - They Rock!!

-in their busy New street premises.
+We are hugely grateful to Emma and the team at Sublime Coffee Roasters, for hosting the Urban Prototype game in their busy New street premises.
 Our game was set up in a sunny window site for a couple of weeks.

 While the public were initially tentative in their engagement eventually people were gathering around the work, commenting about it and adding their ideas by way of building different elements to add to the urban environment.
 You can see from the documentary images that there is a keen interest in density and residential over top of retail and other public facing spaces.
 As reported to our team there were individuals who sought out the game to build what they hope to see in future Whakatū - In keeping this effort intact we photographed the final set up and transferred that to the new site at the Library where the work will remain for the rest of the Draft Climate Change Strategy engagement period.